-AS A NATION OF DOVE HUNTERS, we take five to seven shots for every bird bagged.
-With the price of shotshells what it is, I can't afford to miss that much.
-I'm hoping to hit one out of three shots when the season starts; that's a good average if you shoot at everything that comes into range.
+AS A NATION THAT LOVES DOVE HUNTING, we take five to seven shots for every bird bagged.
+With the price of shotshells what it is, I can’t afford to miss that much.
+I’m hoping to hit one out of three shots when the season starts; that’s a good average if you shoot at everything that comes into range.
 Although doves zipping randomly around a field present a wide variety of shots, we can fit most of the toughest shots into five main categories.
-Here they are, and here's my advice for shooting them:
+Here they are, and here’s my advice for dove hunting:

 The Incomer You See Forever